icopy-site/awesome/docs/awesome/awesome-humane-tech.md

 > Reversing the digital attention crisis and realigning technology with humanity's best interests

-This list focuses on (https://github.com/humanetech-community/awesome-humane-tech/blob/master/mostly open-source) projects that are directly related to humane tech topics.
+This list focuses on (mostly open-source) projects that are directly related to humane tech topics.
 Please read the [guidelines for contributing](https://github.com/humanetech-community/awesome-humane-tech/blob/master/contributing.md) before sending PR's.

 **Important**: The resources presented below were collected in good faith by the contributors to this list in hopes they may prove useful to you.
 But as per the [License](#license) we can give no guarantees on the quality or fitness of the software that is referenced.
 So inform yourself properly before installing anything, and if you encounter something that is inappropriate or wrong, then please file an issue in our [Issue Tracker](https://github.com/humanetech-community/awesome-humane-tech/issues) so we can take appropriate action.
 Thank you!